DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 You can apply to the [Ministry of Internal Affairs of Ukraine](https://vytiah.mvs.gov.ua/app/landing) for a criminal record check, which will be emailed to you.
 You can then contact the [Ukrainian Embassy in the UK](https://vytiah.mvs.gov.ua/app/landing) for a translation of the criminal record check and a letter confirming its validity.

-We understand it might not be possible to provide all this evidence – however, it’s helpful to show schools and training providers you have made every effort to do so.
+We understand it might not be possible to provide all this evidence.
+However, it’s helpful to show schools and training providers you have made every effort to do so.
 They can then reach a decision about your suitability, looking at the evidence available.

 ### Help proving your professional qualification to training providers and employers

-[UK ENIC](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) can give you a ‘statement of comparability’ showing how your academic and professional qualifications compare to their English equivalent.
+UK ENIC can give you a [statement of comparability](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) showing how your academic and professional qualifications compare to their English equivalent.
 However, you will need scans or photographs of your original documents.
 [Get help with qualifications and applications for teacher training](#get-help-with-international-qualifications).

 ## Teach in England